aws-solutions-library-samples/guidance-for-resilient-data-applications-using-amazon-dynamodb/README.md

 * API Gateway
 * Route 53
 * S3

-The instructions also refer to using [Postman](https://www.postman.com/) to test REST API calls.
-Postman is free for the type of usage required here, but you can substitute another tool of your choice, or simply issue API calls using a programming language.
-Since the APIs we call require the use of the [SIGv4 signing process](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html), you should use a tool or language that supports this signing process directly.

-Finally, you'll need Docker installed on your workstation.

 Going forward, we will refer to inputs you need to provide in `ALL CAPS`.
 This will include the names of S3 buckets and your domain name.